• Skip to main content

 Research Interests

-Lauran Hartley is Tibetan Studies Librarian for the C.V.
-Starr East Asian Library at Columbia University and occasionally serves as Adjunct Lecturer in Tibetan Literature for the Department of East Asian Languages and Cultures.
-She has also taught courses on Tibetan literature and religion at Indiana and Rutgers universities.
+Lauran Hartley is an Associate Research Scholar and Director of the Modern Tibetan Studies Program at the Weatherhead East Asian Institute.
 In addition to co-editing the book Modern Tibetan Literature and Social Change (Duke University Press, 2008) and serving as Inner Asian Book Review Editor for the Journal of Asian Studies, she has also published several literary translations and articles on Tibetan intellectual history.
-Her current research focuses on literary production and discourse from the eighteenth century to present.
+Her research interests include literary production and discourse from the eighteenth century to present, as well as contemporary cultural production and society.
+From 2007-2021, she served as Tibetan Studies Librarian for the C.V.
+Starr East Asian Library and taught previously at Rutgers University and Indiana University.
+Hartley has served on the advisory board of the International Association for Tibetan Studies, and is currently president of the Board of Directors of the Buddhist Digital Resource Center.

 Selected Publications